AhmedNadeemGondal/Ticketer/README.md

+# Ticketer

 # Ticketing App

 A comprehensive ticketing app where users can manage and view tickets, add new ones, and customize app settings.

+## Built with

+This app is built using **React Native**, a framework for building natively rendering mobile applications using JavaScript and React.

 ## Features